awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 To filter real\-time recommendations using the console, create a filter and then apply it to a recommendation request\.

 **Note**
-To filter recommendations using a filter with parameters and a campaign that you deployed before November 10, 2020, you must redeploy the campaign by using the [ UpdateCampaign ](API_UpdateCampaign.md) operation or create a new campaign\.
+To filter recommendations using a filter with parameters and a campaign deployed before November 10, 2020, you must redeploy the campaign by using the [ UpdateCampaign ](API_UpdateCampaign.md) operation or create a new campaign\.

 ### Creating a filter \(console\)<a name="creating-filter-console"></a>

- To create a filter in the console, choose the dataset group that contains the campaign you want to filter results for and then provide a filter name and a filter expression\.
+ To create a filter in the console, choose the dataset group that contains the campaign for which you want to filter results, and then provide a filter name and a filter expression\.

 **To create a filter \(console\)**